unparalleled-js/docs-1/developing-connectors/registering-new-client.md

 title: Registering a new client
 date: 2019-05-22 23:00:00 Z
 ---
-# Registering a New Client
+# Registering a new client

 The prebuilt Workato connectors are designed to cater to most of your business needs.
 However, there will be instances where you have a use-case with requirements that go beyond the scope of Workato's prebuilt connectors.